-It’s all right to have fun and keep up with famous and influential individuals, but don’t linger on for long so it doesn’t become depressing.
+It’s all right to have fun and keep up with famous and influential individuals, but don’t linger on for long, so it doesn’t become depressing.
 Do more of the groups, pages and people that help you grow mentally and in every aspect.
 Use social media to kill boredom but don’t get addicted.

 Social media is a “highlight” of events in life.
 It’s not a spot to share photos of uncomfortable situations, complaints, or even a bad day.
-It is important to remember how social media users typically share their ups, positive experiences and not their usual day.
+It is important to remember how social media users typically share their ups, positive experiences and not their normal day.
 Everyone faces life’s challenges in one way or the other.

 Pictures are Deceiving

 If everything else has failed you, this won’t.
 The pictures on social media are so deceiving!
 Nobody’s life is ever as perfect as their feeds.
 No one wakes up looking like an angel.
-A little touch here and there gives the perfect early morning “GOOD MORNING WORLD, I WOKE UP LIKE THIS” tag.
+A little touch here and there gives the ideal early morning “GOOD MORNING WORLD, I WOKE UP LIKE THIS” tag.

 Be Selective of Who You Follow

 As I said earlier, I am selective of the people I follow on social media.
-You do not need numbers to stay strong on Facebook, Twitter or Instagram.
-Keep your circle closed, don’t follow accounts that will make you have depressive thoughts about yourself.
+You do not need numbers to stay active on Facebook, Twitter or Instagram.
+Keep your circle closed; don’t follow accounts that will make you have depressive thoughts about yourself.
 You do not have to live to please your followers either, stay you, and don’t work yourself up trying to be “social media perfect.”
 Don’t hesitate to block all awful followers.